BLavery/psuite-upython/README.md

-This suite of files is intended primarily for use with ESP12-based boards (including NodeMCU and Wemos D1-mini), but it does work for ESP-01, within its gpio limits.
+This suite of files is intended primarily for use with ESP12-based boards (including NodeMCU and Wemos D1-mini), but it does work for ESP-01, within its gpio limits. pSuite is modelled on the earlier eLua [eSuite](https://github.com/BLavery/esuite-lua).

 <img align="left" src="images/esp-12.png">It automates the standard startup including escape time, wifi connection and time
 setting.
 This leaves you to concentrate just on your project scripting: on exactly